wso2-attic/ballerina-integrator/README.md

 ## Implementation

 > If you are well aware of the implementation, you can directly clone the git repository to your own device.
-Using that, you can skip the the "Implementation" section and straight forward to "Tasting" section.
+Using that, you can skip the "Implementation" section and straightforward to "Tasting" section.

 ### Create the project structure